amcguiga/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD.md

 **When an outcome is uncertain**, but no other roll applies to the situation at hand.

 > While pilfering the workshop of an alchemist, Cross is possessed by a vengeful ghost.
-As control of his body slips away, Cross grabs a random potion bottle and drinks it down.
+As control of his body slips away, Cross grabs a random bottle and drinks it down.
 Will the arcane concoction have an effect on the spirit?
 Will it poison Nock to death?
 Who knows?
 The GM makes a fortune roll to see how it turns out.

 When you make a fortune roll you may assess **any trait rating** to determine the dice pool of the roll.